Good Relations Mentorship Program

 Interested applicants will apply through the link below.
-Successful applicants will be contacts by June 20.
+Successful applicants will be contacts by the end of July.
 Once approved, a CESO representative will work with the tourism operator to outline their needs and objectives and recruit a suitable mentor.
 Each operator will be presented with 2-3 options for mentors.
-Once selected, each operator will work with their mentor for about 30 hours, or 2-3 hours per week, over 4 months to achieve the agreed upon objectives.
-Apply by June 15.
+Once selected, each operator will work with their mentor for about 30 hours, or 1-3 hours per week, over 6 months to achieve the agreed upon objectives.
+Apply by July 15.

 Who are CESO’s Advisors?